Initial Work and Advocacy Plan

 - establishing information sharing mechanisms;

-- consultation to identify important opportunities to cooperate and overlaps became informed about
+- consultation to identify important opportunities to cooperate and overlaps became informed about effective models or approaches;

 - help each other in identifying partners, advocacy organizations, experts and stakeholders.